rasputnik/mesos-centos/frameworks/jenkins/README.md

 Once it downloads the internet, it'll spin up a jenkins on http://localhost:8080/jenkins/

-# add a git plugin
+# add git plugin to master

 although we won't be checking out code to the master, we want to be able to build a git project.